-The Risk Management Meeting (RMM) is the apex body at an entity level that is responsible for oversight and management of all risks in INM including Financial Crime risk (FCR) management and oversight at an entity level.
+The Risk Management Meeting (RMM) is the apex body at an entity level that is responsible for oversight and management of all risks in INM at an entity level.
 This governance meeting is the apex risk management body of the bank and reports to the EXCO.
 INM Operational Risk Working Group (ORWG) is responsible for providing oversight and management of the Non Financial Risk and Controls in INM and reports into the RMM.

 At individual business level, there are Business Control Committees (BCC)/ Risk Management forum that are responsible for oversight and management of all risks.
-The BCC / /Risk Management Forums includes financial compliance risk and regulatory compliance risk in the respective forum.